AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/control-flow.md

 1. Solve [Fizz Buzz](https://leetcode.com/problems/fizz-buzz/) (you can write it yourself or use Leetcode's boilerplate).
 2. Write a program that determines whether integers `a`, `b` are [coprime](https://en.wikipedia.org/wiki/Coprime_integers).
 Be sure to use loops.

-<a name="myfootnote1">1</a>: However, there are [zero divisors](https://en.wikipedia.org/wiki/Zero_divisor#:~:text=In%20abstract%20algebra%2C%20an%20element,to%20ax%20is%20not%20injective.&text=An%20element%20that%20is%20a,simply%20called%20a%20zero%20divisor.) in certain [rings](https://en.wikipedia.org/wiki/Ring_(mathematics)).
-If you're interested in cryptography, it'd be useful to get to know some abstract algebra.

 ## [Next (Essential data structures)](./ds.md)